tkoopman/psCheckPoint/docs/md/ConvertTo-CheckPointHtml.md

 ### -EscapeJson
 Escape JSON text before inserting into HTML file.

-Automatically turned on if templated uses double quotes to define location for JSON.
+Automatically turned on if template uses double quotes to define location for JSON.
 ("{JSON}")

 ```yaml